toajs/toa-ejs/README.md

   },
   ip: function *() {  // generatorFunction
     yield wait(10);
-    return this.ip; // use this like in koa middleware }
+    return this.ip; // use this like in toa middleware }
 };
 ```